KsymenaPoradzisz/AccretionCurrentsJulia/README.md

 # Visualization of black hole accretion flows in Julia
 Written for Julia Version 1.10.5
 ## Description
 This repository is dedicated to visualisation of black hole accretion flows in programming language Julia.
+However, while calculations are made using pure Julia, the visualisation process is coducted with supporting Python code.

 ## Table of Contents
 1. [Installation](#installation)